Symptoms

 • Auditory symptoms

-• Vestibular (Balance) symptoms
+• Vestibular (balance) symptoms

 Additionally, some patients may experience cognitive issues (also described below).